 New Media and co-curating the museum experience with teens

-Sofie Andersen, The Metropolitan Museum of Art, USA, CALDER ZWICKY, MoMA , USA, Amy Boyle, The Noguchi Museum, USA, Rosanna Flouty, HG&Co, USA
+Sofie Andersen, The Metropolitan Museum of Art, USA, CALDER ZWICKY, MoMA , USA, Amy Boyle, The Noguchi Museum, USA, Rosanna Flouty, NYU, USA

 A lightening round of talks will showcase online courses and media production programs for teens which foster new skills, create inspiring learning environments and develop uniquely ‘teen’ narratives.
 Speakers will share successful models for fostering co-creation of digital media programs in the museum context, look at how to introduce storytelling and new media skills, and navigate the thorny question of measuring the success of new media initiatives.